Kars07/StampNet/README.md

 ## Overview

 This is the repo that holds the main backend, Frontend and smartContract for Stampnet.
-It is a decentralized time-stamping system for documents built with Arbitrum using Stylus.
+StampNet is a decentralized time-stamping system for documents built with Arbitrum using Stylus.
 It allows users to upload a file, video or any other media or enter text, generating a timestamped hash stored on the blockchain to prove the document's existence at a certain time without storing sensitive data.

+## Features
+User Authentication: Secure login system allowing users to access the Stampnet dashboard for uploading of media.

+Landing Page: the home page of stampnet which contains the contents, slider, Frequently asked questions tab and a "Get Started button" which takes you Login using either google or metamask.

+Documentation Page: Browse and read through all the neccessarities needed to upload a document and also how to reach us.

+Dashboard Page: User interactive page that allows user to upload their media(videos,image,or douments), generates a hash key and then stores the hash on the blockchain and then verifies the document.

+Animations and slider: Css animations that make the app beautiful and creative.

+Social Links: Social links are very active.
+So feel free to contact us regarding any issues or questions....

 ## Prerequisites